 I have not written much about decorating with LED Christmas lights because I am far from an expert and honestly have very little experience.
-Everyone thinks because I am in the Christmas lighting business I must have a large beautiful Christmas light display but I am usually so busy leading up to Christmas that I don't have time to do anything elaborate.
-However, this past weekend I decorated a small tree in the courtyard of our home with some of our warm white single mold wide angle LED Christmas lights.
-The lights look great and I did okay on the installation but after this trial run and speaking to one of our Christmas light installer customers I think I'll redo it so it looks a little better.
+Everyone thinks because I am in the Christmas lighting business I must have a large beautiful Christmas light display but I am usually so busy leading up to Christmas that I barely have time to get the tree up.
+However, this past weekend I decorated a small tree in the courtyard of our home with some of our warm white wide angle single mold LED Christmas lights.
+The lights look great, and I did okay on the installation, but after this trial run and speaking to one of our Christmas light installer customers I think I'll redo it so it looks a little better.
 Here a few things that I learned about wrapping trees with LED Christmas lights:

 Preparation and Measuring Are Key